micmejia/bible-dump/NKJV/Job/Job 30.md

 But when I looked for good, evil came _to me;_ And when I waited for light, then came darkness.

 ###### 27
-[^f]My heart is in turmoil and cannot rest; Days of affliction confront me.
+My heart is in turmoil and cannot rest; Days of affliction confront me.

 ###### 28
 I go about mourning, but not in the sun; I stand up in the assembly _and_ cry out for help.